samstewart/orbigraphs/Theorems/GoodnessAndReversibility.md

 Limiting distribution
 Irreducible markov chain
 Reversibility
+Thoughts:
+Can we make the minimal construction more natural in the proof?
-Can we prove this with HOL light?
+Can we prove this with HOL light or some other automatic proof verifier?
+Is the business about the equivalence between the markov pillar and the tree pillar clear?
+Is it necessary or just obvious?
 **Claim**:
-A k-orbigraph $\mathcal{O}$ has a finite k-regular cover if and only if, when converted to a Markov chain, $\mathcal{O}$ is reversible.
+A k-orbigraph $\mathcal{O}$ has a finite k-regular cover with equitable partition if and only if, when converted to a Markov chain, $\mathcal{O}$ is reversible.

 **Proof**:
 We start with the first direction: if $\mathcal{O}$, when converted to a Markov chain, is reversible, then $\mathcal{O}$ has a finite k-regular cover.
 Let $\mathcal{M}(\mathcal{O})$ denote the Markov chain, associated with orbigraph $\mathcal{O}$, which can be constructed by simply normalizing the rows of the adjacency matrix of $\mathcal{O}$ by $k$.
 Let $P$ be the stochastic transition matrix of $\mathcal{M}(\mathcal{O})$ and $P_{i,j}$ denote the probability of moving from